davidkooijman/Sorting-And_Searching/README.md

 Assignments for Sorting And Searching For The University Of Applied Science (HVA)

+## Educational Software
+This software is meant as educational and can be used for a baseproject.
+Blind copy is not permitted as this can lead to piracy notices from the university or other kind of school you're in.

+Pleace be aware of this!

 ## Installation

 This Java project is Build with Intellij By JetBrains.
 It is a plain Java project and can be run immediately after